Pinterest tag Signs Your Period is Coming: Spot the Early Symptoms | Rael

 It feels like you just finished your last period, yet here you are feeling slightly crampy, achy, emotional, and lethargic.
 Are you getting a virus … or just your period?
 Unless you keep track of your period with an app or a calendar, you might not know.

-Rael knows periods, and we know what happens to your body during your entire cycle, be it 28 days or longer.
+Rael knows periods, and we know what happens to your body during your entire menstrual cycle, be it 28 days or longer.
 If you’d like to feel a little more in the know about period symptoms, we can help.

 We can tell you whether it’s time to reorder more organic cotton tampons or just time to grab a heating patch to help get you through your ovulation day.